mdholloway/ListenToWikipedia/README.md

 ## Permissions

-The app requests `RECORD_AUDIO` permission, which is required by the audio system even though the app only produces sound (Android audio library requirement).
+The app requests `RECORD_AUDIO` permission, which is required by the audio system even though the app only produces sound.

 ## Future Enhancements